SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Introduction

 More than a decade after Szegedy et al.'s discovery~\cite{szegedy2014intriguing}, it is now well known that \acp{DNN} are susceptible to attacks that exploit these networks' lack of robustness in a wide range of data domains, including \ac{SAR}. \emph{Evasion attacks} are a class of adversarial attacks that manipulate test samples, creating so-called \acp{AE}, to evade detection or cause a misclassification by a trained model~\cite{nist.ai.100-2e2023}.
-Against \ac{DNN}-based \ac{SAR} \ac{ATR} models, evasion attacks first emerged in the digital domain~\cite{du2021adversarial, du2022fast, peng2022scattering, peng2022speckle, chen2023positive, du2023tan, peng2023low, qin2023scma, zhou2023attributed}, where digital inputs of the targeted \ac{ML} model are adversarially perturbed; and subsequently escalated to the physical domain~\cite{xia2023sar-pega, yu2023sar, luo2024sar-patt, xie2024migaa, zhang2024physically, ma2025sar-paa}.
+Against \ac{DNN}-based \ac{SAR} \ac{ATR} models, evasion attacks first emerged in the digital domain~\cite{du2021adversarial, du2022fast, peng2022scattering, peng2022speckle, chen2023positive, du2023tan, peng2023low, qin2023scma, zhou2023attributed}, where digital inputs of the targeted \ac{ML} model are adversarially perturbed; and subsequently escalated to the physical domain~\cite{xia2023sar-pega, yu2023sar, luo2024sar-patt, xie2024migaa, zhang2024physically, ma2025sar-paa, peng2022scattering}.
 The physically implemented form of evasion attack, called \acf{PAA}, manipulates objects in the physical environment the trained model gets tested on~\cite{kurakin2017adversarial}.
-Compared to digital adversarial attacks, \acp{PAA} are more concerning~\cite{wei2024physical} because the attacker does not need access to the digital inputs to the targeted model; the attacker only needs to be able to apply physical-domain perturbations to the scenes of interest.
+Most \acp{PAA} achieve this by strategically deploying corner reflectors as physical attack vectors~\cite{xie2024migaa, zhang2024physically, ma2025sar-paa, peng2022scattering}.
+Compared with digital adversarial attacks, \acp{PAA} are more concerning~\cite{wei2024physical} because the attacker does not need access to the digital inputs to the targeted model; the attacker only needs to be able to apply physical-domain perturbations to the scenes of interest.